 Developing a platform for collaboration on the leading-edge technologies required to eliminate modern slavery allows ongoing research beyond supply chains alone and creating the team to make that happen is an underlying focus of this project with the development of a sustainable, long-term solution being the ultimate end goal.
 Collective action offers better results.

 We have chosen the banana value chain as our first use case due to the enduring shelf life of green bananas and the ease of dealing with an autonomous product.
 The banana supply chain is also notorious for the labour abuses that it forces on its workers due to the imbalance of power between the production workers and the retailers that buy their products.
 But, to understand the inequality of this relationship and how to balance it better, we need to back up a bit and determine the causes of worker vulnerability and the setting that allows the exploitation.
-And to do that requires a deeper dive into understanding the supply chain between production workers at the plantation and the retailers in your local supermarket.
+And to do that requires a deeper dive into understanding the supply chain between production workers on the farm and the retailers in your local supermarket.

-The current supply chain for bananas has the fruit grown, harvested, cleaned, pre-cooled and packaged into cardboard boxes at the plantation which are then stacked onto wooden pallets and loaded into intermodal steel shipping containers (seacans) by local workers before being shipped by ocean freight to overseas markets.
+The current supply chain for bananas (and most other produce) has the fruit grown, harvested, cleaned, pre-cooled and packaged into cardboard boxes at the farm which are then stacked onto wooden pallets and loaded into intermodal steel shipping containers (seacans) by local workers before being shipped by ocean freight to overseas markets.
 As soon as they arrive overseas they are trucked to local ripening centers that can rival the size of a football stadium where they are unloaded into temperature-controlled ripening chambers and exposed to ethylene gas, a catalyst found in nature that turns bananas yellow, tomatoes red and ripens many varieties of fruits and flowers found in nature.
 This natural climacteric ripening cycle in plants produces CO2 and heat as by-products of the ripening process which are easily monitored and controlled at the ripening center, but once the ripening process is started, it cannot be stopped.

 After exposure to ethylene the fruit is reloaded and trucked to a distribution center (some DC’s have their own ripening chambers) which is often larger than the ripening center where it is unloaded once again and then stored until it is ready for distribution when it is loaded back onto trucks and delivered to retailers.
 This is a labor intensive chain of processes with a capital intensive asset base that is usually owned and operated by a few downstream power brokers focused on shareholder value.
 Very little, if any, of this asset base is owned by production workers and this is where the division of power becomes grossly out of balance.
 It allows these downstream power brokers to basically dictate the terms of production requirements (inputs, volume, timing), purchase pricing, terms of acceptance and terms of payment, any of which can easily create the setting for exploitation.